Food on the Everest Base Camp Trek

-Summing it all up, the cost of Everest base camp food cost ranges from $30 to $50 per day depending on how you eat.
-This is higher than other trekking regions like Annapurna and Langtang trek, and Manaslu circuit trek.
-If you opt for the less popular trekking routes in Nepal, the cost will be a bit low.
-Here’s the menu of different places along the Everest base camp trek, and if you want to explore Everest in one day Everest base camp helicopter tour is the best option and if you do Everest heli tour you can try breakfast and lunch in the Everest View hotel.
+Summing up, Everest base camp food costs range from $30 to $50 per day, depending on how you eat.
+This is higher than other trekking regions like Annapurna, Langtang, and Manaslu circuit trek.
+If you opt for Nepal’s less popular trekking routes, the cost will be a bit low.
+Here’s the menu of different places along the Everest base camp trek.
+If you want to explore Everest in one day, the Everest base camp helicopter tour is the best option.
+If you do the Everest heli tour, you can try breakfast and lunch in the Everest View Hotel.

 Food At Various Places along the Everest Base Camp Trek

 Food In Kathmandu

-Kathmandu is the starting and ending point of our Everest base camp and gokyo lake trek. or Three Passes Trek are many luxurious five-star hotels in Thamel and also many budget hotels that serve awesome food.
-The food cost in Kathmandu is usually not included in the trek package and you can have anything you wish, whenever you want.
+Kathmandu is the starting and ending point of our Everest base camp and gokyo lake trek.
+Three Passes Trek has many luxurious five-star hotels in Thamel and many budget hotels serving fantastic food.
+The food cost in Kathmandu is usually not included in the trek package, and you can have anything you wish, whenever you want.

-The cost of food in a budget restaurant in Kathmandu is very cheap i.e. about $3 to $5 for the full course meal.
-Also, there is an unlimited option for Nepalese and international cuisine depending on where you eat.
+Food in a budget restaurant in Kathmandu is cheap, i.e. about $3 to $5 for the full course meal.
+Also, there are unlimited Nepalese and international cuisine options, depending on where you eat.

 Food in Lukla

 Lukla is your very first stop during the Everest base camp trek.
-Lukla has great hotels and the guest house has the finest serving of Nepalese and Western cuisine.
-The food is flown by Lukla air and the food here is quite cheap as compared to base camp.
+Lukla has excellent hotels, and the guest house has the finest servings of Nepalese and Western cuisine.
+Lukla Air flies the food, which is relatively cheap here compared to the base camp.
 Lukla has some great Mount Everest restaurants.

 Food in Phakding

-Your first’s night stop during the trek is Phakding.
-The village also has luxury hotels and a very good option for food.
+Your first night stop during the trek is Phakding.
+The village also has luxury hotels and a perfect option for food.